lorenzo-costa/reproduce_BH_paper_faster/README.md

 ## Setup Instructions

-You can set up the necessary environment using either Conda or pip.
+You can set up the necessary environment using either Conda (recommended, what I'm using) or pip.

 ### Option 1: Using Conda